null-channel/AI-Traffic-Control/docs/planning/2025-08-12-session-persistence-sqlite.md

   - Multi-tenant sharding or external databases (Postgres, MySQL).
   - Full-text search over content.
   - Complex caching beyond straightforward read-through.
+  - Vector memory, embeddings, RAG, or semantic retrieval (per-session or global).
+This will be addressed in a separate plan.

 ### 4. Stakeholders and reviewers